 - Friendship Stops: If pupils feel lonely or worried in the playground at lunchtime or playtimes then they are asked to wait at an area identified as the 'Friendship Stop'.
-There are Friendship Stops in both playgrounds for those children who wish to have the support of others. - Peer Mediators We have volunteer Peer Mediators in both playgrounds who are available to help solve children's disputes/arguments.
-We also have a lunch club for those children who may struggle with the dynamic atmosphere of extended playtimes. - Quiet Area: During playtimes the outdoor classroom is a designated 'quiet area' in the KS2 playground.
+There are Friendship Stops in both playgrounds for those children who wish to have the support of others. - Sports Crew We have volunteer Sports Crew who also act as peer mediators in both playgrounds.
+They are available to facilitate play and play equipment and also help solve children's disputes/arguments.
+We have a provision for lunch club for those children who may regularly struggle with the dynamic atmosphere of extended playtimes. - Quiet Area: During playtimes the outdoor classroom is a designated 'quiet area' in the KS2 playground.
 All pupils there to respect this area and the needs of the other pupils choosing to use it.
 If necessary staff on duty should reinforce this.